Skip to content

 Business Rules

-To insure the itinerary is valid and the integrity of the TMSs data is maintained, the following validation rules should be in place, and may vary slightly depending on the underlying TMS.
+To ensure the itinerary is valid and the integrity of the TMSs data is maintained, the following validation rules should be in place, and may vary slightly depending on the underlying TMS.

 Scheduled